nanzchy4/resale-shop-client-side/README.md

 1. This website is a platform for selling and buying old products.

+2. Different Categories of furniture are available with each catagory having multuple items

-2. User can create an account and see the sell post posted by sellers and also can post their products for sale.
+3. User can create an account and see the sell post posted by sellers and also can post their products for sale.

-3. Users who are not authenicated can not see some certain page of the website and they have a restricted user experience.
+4. Users who are not authenicated can not see some certain page of the website and they have a restricted user experience.

-4.
+5. Users can confirm buy products by confirming their booking.

+Information for db user:
+DB_USER = admin-user
+DB_PASSWORD = CvghrhvZBcrrUiFK

+live site link:

 <!-- # Getting Started with Create React App